Prime time: Malaysia

 Malaysia prime time starts with the main news from 20:00 to 20:30 (now 20:00 to 21:00) and ends either at 23:00 or 1:00, or possibly later.
-Usually, programmes during prime time are domestic dramas, foreign drama series (mostly American), films and entertainment programmes.
-Programmes classified as 18 are not allowed to be broadcast before 10:00 p.m. but on Radio Televisyen Malaysia, most programmes on this slot are rated U (U means Umum in Malay and literally General Viewing or General Audiences in English) throughout the whole day.
+Usually, programmes during prime time are domestic dramas, foreign drama series (mostly American), films, and entertainment programmes.
+Programmes classified as 18 are not allowed to be broadcast before 10:00 p.m., but on Radio Televisyen Malaysia, most programmes on this slot are rated U (U means Umum in Malay and literally General Viewing or General Audiences in English) throughout the whole day.
 However, programmes broadcast after 23:00 are still considered prime time.
 As of 2019, NTV7's prime time continues until 12:00 a.m.
-Programmes during prime time may have longer commercial breaks due to number of viewers.
+Programmes during prime time may have longer commercial breaks due to the number of viewers.

 Some domestic prime-time productions may be affected because of certain major sporting events such as FIFA World Cup.
 However, only FIFA World Cup held in the Americas do not affect the domestic prime-time programmes but only during daytime.

 Pakistan

 In Pakistan, prime time is from 19:00 to 00:00 Pakistan Standard Time.
 During this time the majority of the local channels broadcast their most popular shows.
 However, state channels broadcast Khabarnama (New Bulletin) from past many decades.

-Like other Muslim-majority nations, In Ramadan, the broadcasters also air special Religious and Cooking shows starting from 14:00 to 19:00/19:30 with ‘Ramadan’ Special Programs airing from 19:30/20:00 to 21:30/22:00 affecting the primetime hours for some channels.
-There is also a 'midnight prime time' during suhur while the month of Ramadan is commencing.
+Like other Muslim-majority nations, during Ramadan, the broadcasters also air special religious and cooking shows starting from 14:00 to 19:00/19:30 with "Ramadan" special programs airing from 19:30/20:00 to 21:30/22:00 affecting the primetime hours for some channels.
+There is also a "midnight prime time" during suhur while the month of Ramadan is commencing.
 It takes place from 02:00 (or 01:45 in some channels) and ends at the Fajr prayer call, which varies in timing between 04:30 and 05:00.
-Also, during other Islamic events such as Muharram and Rabi' al-Awwal Some channels broadcasts religious shows during day/evening time slots (between 12:00 and 19:00 - time varies on channel) or late-night slot (from 22:00).
+Also, during other Islamic events such as Muharram and Rabi' al-Awwal, some channels broadcast religious shows during day/evening time slots (between 12:00 and 19:00—time varies on channel) or late-night slot (from 22:00).